Weekly planner: Take a look at events for the coming week

 The Butte Amateur Radio Club will meet from 7 to 8 p.m., the first Thursday of every month, at the Butte Archives, 17 W. Quartz St. This meeting is open to all members and all of the public.

-Young creators youth art program will be held at 4 p.m.
+Young creators youth art program is held at 4 p.m.
 Thursdays at the historic Clark Chateau.
 Classes will give children a safe place to learn how to create and express themselves.
 Donations are welcomed.

 The Copper City Bridge Club meets at 1 p.m. every Monday and Thursday in the former Hawthorne School on White Way.
 For details, call 406-494-5151.